Tesco workers facing Christmas redundancy

 Tesco said the plans would enable staff to refill shelves to boost the appearance of the stores in the daytime – and that job losses would be ‘minimal’ as staff would be transferred to day-time working.

-Chief executive Dave Lewis – who is said to have earned the nickname ‘Cut-throat Dave’ among workers – said he trying to revive the supermarket’s brand.
+Chief executive Dave Lewis said he is trying to revive the supermarket’s brand.

 “We understand this may be disruptive for some of our colleagues and where there have been changes to a colleague’s role we will be working really hard to ensure they are fully supported.”